RENEE MONTAGNE, HOST:

 The government in Seoul did not retaliate.
 But Gen.Walter Sharp, who was commanding U.S. forces in Korea at the time, says the leadership in the South vowed that with the next such incident, there'd be no more turning the other cheek.

 RETIRED GEN. WALTER SHARP: November of 2010 changed that dynamic, and there will be a very strong response that goes back.

 GJELTEN: Evans Revere, who served as a senior U.S. diplomat in South Korea, agrees.
 The next time North Koreans use force against the South, he believes, the South Koreans will respond with force.

-: And I do believe that it shouldn't just be a tit for tat.
-We need to make it clear that any strike into South Korea, there will be things taken out in North Korea that are of value to Kim Jong Un.
+SHARP: And I do believe that it shouldn't just be a tit for tat.
+We need to make it clear that any strike into South Korea, there will be things taken out, in North Korea, that are of value to Kim Jong Un.

-GENERAL MARTIN DEMPSEY: This has been an ongoing effort over the last two years in recognition of the stated position of the South Korean government that they no longer are willing to be provoked.
+GEN. MARTIN DEMPSEY: This has been an ongoing effort over the last two years, in recognition of the stated position of the South Korean government that they no longer are willing to be provoked.
 And so, we wanted to make sure we understood what that meant.

 GJELTEN: Evans Revere, the former U.S. diplomat, says the North Koreans may now think twice about any provocative action, given what they would then face as a result of the new U.S.-South Korean agreement.

 REVERE: It locks the United States a lot more clearly and explicitly, into a retaliatory strike, if you will.
 And so I think it makes it very clear to the North Koreans that the United States would be part and parcel of the response.